gradio-app/gradio/CONTRIBUTING.md

 3. Understand the structure of the codebase & make the changes to the codebase locally
 4. Open a pull request (PR) to upstream your changes to the Gradio repository

+Note: We welcome meaningful contributions that solve real issues and improve the codebase.
+Please avoid content generated primarily by AI language models.
+All contributions should demonstrate clear understanding of the problem being solved and include thorough testing and documentation.

 You can watch this short video walkthrough of how to contribute, or keep reading below:

 <a href="https://www.youtube.com/watch?v=YTjwTe5Yurs&ab_channel=HuggingFace" target="_blank">